PagerDuty/incident-response-docs/docs/after/post_mortem_process.md

     * The incident commander shadowee (if there was one).
     * Service owners involved in the incident.
     * Key engineer(s)/responders involved in the incident.
+    * Engineering manager for impacted systems.
+    * Product manager for impacted systems.
 * Optional
     * Customer liaison.
 (Only SEV-1 incidents)